mmarusiak/obsidian-pdf-emojis/README.md

-# Obsidian PDF Emojis 🥳
+# PDF Emojis plugin🥳

-Obsidian PDF Emojis is an Obsidian plugin that allows you to export your notes as PDFs while retaining emojis in headings, bold texts, and anywhere else in your notes! 🎉
+PDF Emojis is an Obsidian plugin that allows you to export your notes as PDFs while retaining emojis in headings, bold texts, and anywhere else in your notes! 🎉

 ## 🔎 Features